 Possible side effects include: Stomach crampsNauseaVomitingDiarrheaRashItching

 These drugs can be hard on the kidneys and on hearing and balance.
-Tell your healthcare provider if you already have conditions that affect those body systems.
+Tell your doctor if you already have conditions that affect those body systems.

 Common names include:

-Possible side effects include: Drop in white blood cells and increased risk of infection
+Possible side effects include: Drop in white blood cells, which can increase your risk of infection

 BleedingEasy bruisingSlow healingHigh blood pressure, especially when taken with aged cheeses, smoked foods, beer, wine, or soy sauce

-Antifungal medicines are available to fight fungal pneumonias.
+Antifungal medications are available to fight fungal pneumonias.
 You must take every dose of an antifungal.
-Even if you’re feeling better, be sure to complete the course of medicine recommended by your doctor.
+Even if you’re feeling better, be sure to complete the course of medication recommended by your doctor.

-Antifungal medicines may cause allergic reactions in susceptible individuals.
-You should discontinue your medicine and immediately contact your doctor provider if you experience: Skin rashHivesItchingPuffy facePuffiness around eyesDifficulty breathing
+Antifungal medications may cause allergic reactions in susceptible individuals.
+You should discontinue your medication and immediately contact your doctor if you experience: Skin rashHivesItchingPuffy facePuffiness around eyesDifficulty breathing

-Many antifungal medicines interact with other medicines.
-Make sure your doctor knows about all other medicines you are using to avoid any dangerous or uncomfortable drug interactions.
+Many antifungal medications interact with other medications.
+Make sure your doctor knows about all other medications you are using to avoid any dangerous or uncomfortable drug interactions.
 Be sure that your doctor knows about any other medical conditions you may have.